 Michelle R. Maslowski concentrates her practice in complex employment litigation, defending employers in individual and class and collective action claims under Title VII, the ADEA, the ADA, the FMLA, the FLSA.
-With significant trial experience, Michelle represents and counsels several industries for their employment and personnel needs, including transportation companies, food processing companies, manufacturers, staffing companies, retailers, medical providers, financial institutions, and general contractors.
-Her litigation experience includes cases across several states, including Indiana, Illinois, Kentucky, Ohio, Florida, and Washington.
+With significant trial experience, Michelle represents and counsels employers for their employment and personnel needs in industries including transportation, food processing, manufacturers, staffing companies, retailers, medical providers, financial institutions, and general contractors.
+Her litigation experience includes cases across several federal jurisdictions, including the Sixth and Seventh Circuits of Appeal and federal district courts in Indiana, Illinois, Kentucky, Ohio, Alabama, Colorado, Florida, and Washington.

-Michelle has defended dozens of class and collective actions on behalf of clients across multiple states.
-She has significant experience with the defense of FLSA off-the-clock and misclassification cases, pattern and practice discrimination cases, and Title VII discrimination cases.
+Michelle has defended numerous class and collective actions on behalf of clients across multiple states.
+She has significant experience with the defense of pay equity, FLSA off-the-clock and misclassification cases, pattern and practice discrimination cases, and Title VII discrimination cases.
 A few examples of Michelle’s recent successes include:

 - Pre-conditional certification dismissal of collective action claims in off-the-clock case;

 - Dismissal of collective action claim in misclassification case;